Kingdom of Iberia: Between Rome/Byzantium and Persia

 Claw foot of the royal throne found at Mount Bagineti, 2nd century AD.
 Kept at the Georgian National Museum in Tbilisi.

-Decisive for the future history of Iberia was the foundation of the Sasanian (or Sassanid) Empire in 224 by Ardashir I. By replacing the weak Parthian realm with a strong, centralized state, it changed the political orientation of Iberia away from Rome.
-Iberia became a tributary of the Sasanian state during the reign of Shapur I (241–272).
-Relations between the two countries seem to have been friendly at first, as Iberia cooperated in Persian campaigns against Rome, and the Iberian king Amazasp III (260–265) was listed as a high dignitary of the Sasanian realm, not a vassal who had been subdued by force of arms.
-But the aggressive tendencies of the Sasanians were evident in their propagation of Zoroastrianism, which was probably established in Iberia between the 260s and 290s.
+A decisive turning point in the history of Iberia was the foundation of the Sasanian (or Sassanid) Empire in 224 by Ardashir I. By replacing the weak Parthian realm with a strong, centralized state, this development altered Iberia's political orientation away from Rome.
+During the reign of Shapur I (241–272), Iberia became a tributary of the Sasanian Empire.
+Relations between the two states initially appear to have been amicable, as Iberia cooperated with Persian military campaigns against Rome, and the Iberian king Amazasp III (260–265) was listed among the high dignitaries of the Sasanian realm rather than as a subdued vassal.

-However, in the Peace of Nisibis (298) while the Roman empire obtained control of Caucasian Iberia again as a vassal state and acknowledged the reign over all the Caucasian area, it recognized Mirian III, the first of the Chosroid dynasty, as king of Iberia.
+The expansionist tendencies of the Sasanians soon became evident through their promotion of Zoroastrianism, which was likely established in Iberia between the 260s and 290s.
+However, under the terms of the Peace of Nisibis in 298, the Roman Empire regained control over Caucasian Iberia as a vassal state.
+Rome acknowledged Iberian authority over much of the Caucasus and recognized Mirian III, the first ruler of the Chosroid dynasty, as king of Iberia.

-Adoption of Christianity and Sassanid Persian period
+Adoption of Christianity and Sasanian Persian period

-Roman predominance proved crucial in religious matters, since King Mirian III and leading nobles converted to Christianity around 319 and declared as state religion.
-The event is related with the mission of a Cappadocian woman, Saint Nino, who since 303 had preached Christianity in the Georgian kingdom of Iberia (Eastern Georgia).
+Roman influence proved decisive in religious matters, as King Mirian III and leading nobles converted to Christianity around 319, declaring it the state religion of Iberia.
+This event is associated with the mission of a Cappadocian woman, Saint Nino, who had been preaching Christianity in the Georgian kingdom since 303.